psychobunny/nodebb-plugin-blog-comments/README.md

 var nodeBBURL = '//your.nodebb.com',
 	wordpressURL = '<?php get_site_url(); ?>',
 	articleID = '<?php echo the_ID(); ?>',
-	categoryID = 1; // OPTIONAL.
+    blogger = 'name'; //OPTIONAL.
+Assign an blogger name to disdinguish different blogger.
+Omit it to fallback to 'default' categoryID = 1; // OPTIONAL.
 Forces a Category ID in NodeBB.
 					 //  Omit it to fallback to specified IDs in the admin panel.